twisted/treq/docs/howto.rst

 :py:class:`treq.auth.HTTPDigestAuth` to any of the request functions by using the `auth` keyword argument.
 We support only "auth" QoP as defined at `RFC 2617`_ or simple `RFC 2069`_ without QoP at the moment.
-Treq takes care of HTTP digest credentials caching - after authorization on any URL/method pair, the library will use the first time received HTTP digest credentials on that endpoint for further requests, and will not perform any redundant requests for obtaining the creds.
+Treq takes care of caching HTTP digest credentials — after authorizing any URL/method pair, the library will use the initially received HTTP digest credentials on that endpoint for subsequent requests, and will not perform any redundant requests to obtain the credentials.

 :py:class:`treq.auth.HTTPDigestAuth` class accepts ``username`` and ``password`` as constructor arguments.